notslang/genomena.com/content/the-new-emperors-clones-obamas-refreshing-but-tepid-embrace-of-reasoned-scitech-policy/index.md

 ---
 date-posted: '2009-04-10T16:23:00'
 tags: 'Genetics, evolution, and policy'
+title: >-
+  The new emperor’s clones: Obama’s refreshing but tepid embrace of reasoned sci/tech policy
 ---

 # The new emperor's clones: Obama's refreshing but tepid embrace of reasoned sci/tech policy